The Cyclops (film)

 The Cyclops is a 1957 American science fiction horror film written, produced and directed by Bert I. Gordon, starring James Craig, Lon Chaney Jr. and Gloria Talbott.
 The theme of a monster created as a result of radioactivity was a common one in the 1950s.

+The Cyclops was released in July 1957 by Allied Artists as a double feature with Daughter of Dr. Jekyll (1957), which also starred Gloria Talbott.

 Plot

 Drive-in advertisement from 1957 for The Cyclops and co-feature, The Daughter of Dr. Jekyll.

 Test pilot Bruce Barton is missing and his girlfriend, Susan Winter, organizes a search party, which is sent out in the jungles of Mexico.
 Scientist Russ Bradford, mining expert Martin "Marty" Melville, and pilot Lee Brand fly into unknown territory.
 While searching the area, however, they uncover giant mutated Earth animals such as a mouse, an eagle, a spider, a green iguana, a lizard and a boa constrictor.

 More importantly, the group encounter Barton, now a mutated 25-ft tall, one-eyed cyclops who became disfigured due to an exposure to radioactivity from massive uranium deposits in the area.
 This is responsible for the unusual size of all the other giant inhabitants of the region.
 Barton kills Melville, but appears to recognize Susan.
 When the cyclops tries to prevent the rest of the group from flying to safety, he is wounded in the eye by Bradford and dies.